pearlspho/cakeofdoom/design_spec.md

  - Distribution of total cake cards required
  - Distribution of total action/disaster cards required

-The outputs should include or allow easy analysis of/by:
+The outputs should be structured and allow analysis of/by:
  - game duration (number of rounds)
  - player position
  - player style